goodfastcheapPDX/assembly-ai-transcriber/README.md

-# Audio Transcription App
+# Audio Transcription App with Google Drive Integration

-A Next.js application that allows you to upload MP3 files, send them to AssemblyAI for transcription and diarization, and display the results.
+A Next.js application that allows you to transcribe audio files from Google Drive URLs using AssemblyAI for transcription and diarization.

 ## Features

-- Large file upload support (up to 500MB by default)
+- Transcribe audio directly from Google Drive links
-- Real-time upload progress tracking
+- No file size limitations (transcribe files of any length)
 - Transcription with speaker diarization using AssemblyAI
 - View diarized transcription with speaker labels and timestamps
 - View and download the full transcript